brioche-dev/brioche.dev/src/content/docs/docs/getting-started.md

 }
 ```

-Save this file as `project.bri`, then run `brioche build -p . -o output`.
+Save this file as `project.bri`, then run `brioche build -o output`.

 When you run this, Brioche will run the `default` function from `project.bri` in the current directory, then write the output to the path `output`.
 The first run may take a while to download dependencies, but afterwards, you can open the file `output/hello.txt` to see "hello world"!